BlackSnufkin/BYOVD/Ksapi64-Killer/README.md

 Usage:

-To use Ksapi-Killer, you need to have the ksapi64.sys driver located at the same location as the executable
+To use Ksapi64-Killer, you need to have the ksapi64.sys driver located at the same location as the executable

 you will need to give it a process name